-- Name/address/telephone no/email of an emergency contact in the UK. - If possible, name/telephone number/email details of a contact person at your destination. - Full details of date/time of departure and return (which should also include flight number etc)
+- Contact details (including telephone number and email) of an emergency contact in the UK. - · Where possible, contact details (including telephone number and email) of a contact at your destination. - Full departure and arrival details (eg date, time, flight numbers etc.)